What Causes Root Canal? Understanding Tooth Infection

 3. Visit Your Dentist Regularly

-• Make sure you book a check-up and clean with your local dentist Launceston at least once every six months.
+• Book a check-up and clean with your dentist Launceston at least once every six months.
 They can spot small problems, like the beginnings of a cavity or a developing crack, long before they turn into a painful emergency.

 4. Protect Your Teeth